David Sammartino

-David Lugogo Sammartino (born September 29, 1960) is an American personal trainer and semi-retired professional wrestler.
+David Lugogo Sammartino (born September 29, 1960) is an American personal trainer and retired professional wrestler.
 He is the son of former WWWF/WWF World Heavyweight Champion, Bruno Sammartino.

 Professional wrestling career

 Early career

 Bruno was against David going into professional wrestling, as he did not want him to experience the various horrors he went through when he started.
 He wanted David to get a college education and pursue a different career.
-Not taking his father's advice, David headed south and began training and wrestling with a few smaller independent wrestling companies, making his debut as a 20-year-old in 1980.
+Going against his father's advice, David headed south and began training and wrestling with a few smaller independent wrestling companies, making his debut as a 20-year-old in 1980.
 In 1981, Sammartino wrestled for Georgia Championship Wrestling.
 Throughout 1981, Sammartino picked up where his father left off the year before, feuding with Bruno's former protégé, Larry Zbyszko, on the independent circuit.

 World Wrestling Federation (1984–1985)

 Sammartino joined the World Wrestling Federation (WWF) in September 1984, with his father as his manager.
 He received a big push while teaming with his father, he was also pushed in singles matches.
 He appeared at the inaugural WrestleMania event in Madison Square Garden in New York City, New York on March 31, 1985.
 Accompanied by Bruno, Sammartino wrestled Brutus Beefcake in the fourth match of the night.
 The match ended in a double disqualification after Sammartino was thrown out of the ring by Beefcake and slammed by Beefcake's manager Johnny Valiant, prompting Bruno Sammartino to assault Valiant.
 This led to a series of tag team matches that brought Bruno out of retirement in an effort to get David's career advanced.
 When Bruno was involved, David was often in the main event or in a high-profile match; when Bruno wasn't involved David would be wrestling preliminary matches.

 In one of his final WWF appearances, Sammartino was involved in a controversial finish at the Philadelphia Spectrum on November 22, 1985, quickly submitting to a bear hug by jobber Ron Shaw.